UniMath/agda-unimath/src/finite-group-theory/transpositions-standard-finite-types.lagda.md

           htpy-same-transposition-Fin))))
 ```

-### Every transpositions is the composition of a list of adjacent transpositions
+### Every transposition is the composition of a list of adjacent transpositions

 ```agda
 list-adjacent-transpositions-transposition-Fin :